KittyKite/Kitty-BadgeGenerator/README.md

 Put the badge template (PNG) in the 'badgetemplate' folder, put a range of icons (JPG or PNG, 1000x1000) in the 'badgeimages' folder.
 You can put custom fonts in .ttf fortmat in program folder, select them during runtime.

+## Disclaimer

+The program is in very early stages of development, this is only a prototype.
+For now, any change to the image position has to be done manually in the code.